Allegations about adults who work with children

 - Make a LADO referral

-- LADO to advise on next steps, including whether to initiate an internal investigation:
+- LADO will advise on the next steps, including whether to start an internal investigation:

 - if new concerns are identified, consider a referral to SPOA

-- conduct an internal investigation with HR advice on risk management plan pending outcome of investigation
+- Do an internal investigation with HR advice on a risk management plan until the investigation is finished.

 - NFA